nnja/python/website/content/01-introduction/02-requirements/05-vs-code/01-getting-started.md

 weight: 1
 ---

 Visual Studio Code (commonly called VS Code) is a free, open source, lightweight cross platform code editor.
 A fresh installation is bare bones -- the power of VS Code comes via the extensions.
-There are useful extensions for every programming languages you can think of, but the choice of which ones to install and how to configure your editor is up to you.
+There are useful extensions for every programming language you can think of, but the choice of which ones to install and how to configure your editor is up to you.

 ## Installation